wwarthen/RomWBW/ReadMe.txt

 the RomWBW Releases Page (https://github.com/wwarthen/RomWBW/releases) of the repository.
 On this page, you will normally see a Development Snapshot as well as recent stable releases.
 Unless you have a specific reason, I suggest you stick to the most recent stable release.

-Expand the “Assets” drop-down for the release you want to download, then select the asset named RomWBW-vX.X.X-Package.zip.
-The Package asset includes all pre-built ROM and Disk images as well as full source code.
+The asset named RomWBW-vX.X.X-Package.zip includes all pre-built ROM and Disk images as well as full source code.
 The other assets contain only source code and do not have the pre-built ROM or disk images.

 All source code and distributions are maintained on GitHub.
 Code contributions are very welcome.